 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

 Doctors are working to learn more about bone cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Targeted therapy.
 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells with greater specificity than regular chemotherapy, which damages the DNA of cancer cells and normal cells alike.
 As a result, targeted therapy helps limit damage to healthy cells.
 For example, PARP (poly ADP-ribose polymerase) inhibitors are 1 type of targeted therapy being studied in Ewing sarcoma.
 Learn more about targeted treatments .

-Supportive care.
+Palliative care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current bone cancer treatments in order to improve patients’ comfort and quality of life.

 If you would like additional information about the latest areas of research regarding bone cancer, explore these related items that take you outside of this guide: